fsw-griet/GIT-GAME-FSW/README.md

 Welcome to **Level 1** of your journey.
 Your mission begins with solving a riddle that will guide you to the next step in this adventure.

+## Note : first run the ./setup.sh in your bash terminal

 **Cipher Quest**

 Guess the word from numbers: